Best Start Scotland

 The Best Start Grant includes 3 different grants:

-- The pregnancy and baby grant – to help with the costs of pregnancy or having a new baby.
+- The pregnancy and baby payment – to help with the costs of pregnancy or having a new baby.
 Families will receive £606 from 25th week of pregnancy to 6 months after the birth of their first child and £303 on the birth of any following children.

-- The early learning grant – a payment of £250 when your child starts nursery.
+- The early learning grant – a payment of £252.50 when your child starts nursery.
 If you did not get the pregnancy and baby payment you can still apply for this part.

-- The school age grant – a further payment of £250 to help with the additional costs when your child start school
+- The school age grant – a further payment of £252.50 to help with the additional costs when your child start school.

-The Early Learning Payment is open for applications.
-The £250 Payment is for children aged between two to three and a half and can be used for anything from children’s clothes and shoes to toys, books or days out.
+The Early Learning Payment of £252.50 is for children aged between two to three and a half and can be used for anything from children’s clothes and shoes to toys, books or days out.

 You can apply from your child’s second birthday up to the day your child is 3 years 6 months old.

-Best start grant school age applications opened on 3rd June 2019, eligible families will receive £250 to help with things such as educational toys and after school activities.
+Best start grant school age grant of £252.50 is for eligible families to help with things such as educational toys and after school activities.